 - Not ignoring urges of bowel movements

-Gastroesophageal Reflux Disease (GERD)
+6. Gastroesophageal Reflux Disease (GERD)

 Gastroesophageal reflux disease (GERD) is defined as having symptoms of acid reflux twice or more times a week.
 Acid reflux or heartburn occurs when stomach contents and acids spill over into your esophagus, causing a burning sensation and chest pain.
-This condition is sometimes called gastroesophageal reflux or acid regurgitation.
+This condition is sometimes also called acid regurgitation.
 Around 20 percent of Americans are affected by Gastroesophageal Reflux Disease, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).

 You can treat GERD by: